Student Campus Accommodations

 Human Resources Services Office

-The Human Resource Services Disability Services Office in Pullman support requests for employee accommodations at all campus locations.
+Human Resource Services Disability Services supports requests for employee accommodations at all campus locations.

 If a student has separately requested accommodations from a student disability services office AND Human Resource Services, please let a representative from one of those offices know a request for accommodations is being sought with the other office.
 The offices may not be aware that the student is seeking accommodations from the other office.
 This will assist in information sharing and a simplified process.